About Me — A Brief Bio

 Writing, Editing, Appearances, Consulting

 Richard Grigonis is currently available for full-time or part-time writing, editing, consulting or conference speaker/moderator engagements.
-Contact him at richard AT richardgrigonis.com.
+Contact him at rgrigonis AT gmail.com.

 Howard Bubb and Richard Grigonis